PrasadGautham/web-wrapper-delivery-app/docs/GO_LIVE_CHECKLIST.md

 Business checks:

-- create at least one merchant user for each real merchant/franchise group
+- create at least one merchant user for each real merchant or franchise group
 - create at least one backup admin user
 - document who owns admin credentials operationally